Clean eating baked donuts…?

 - Mix together glaze ingredients and pour onto small plate.

-- Dip one side of the donut into glaze and then dip that same side in coconut sugar or top with colored sprinkles for the kiddos instead.
+- Dip one side of the donut into glaze and then dip that same side in colored sprinkles for the kiddos.
 Enjoy!